wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 16. Mobile Results for Basic (non-smartphone) Device

 == Changelog ==
+2.1 -
+    "Genericized" the class a bit, so it will be easier to port to other CMSs.

 2.0.2 -March 3, 2011
     Fixed a critical problem that appeared in 2.0.1 because of a silly error on the coders' part.